The Lavatories Are Now Available

 - You can unlock them from outside.
 Just slide the knob under the "Lavatory" sign.

-Toilets on board aircraft are known by the euphemistic term lavatories, which is an even more roundabout way of saying bathroom when no one really bathes in those little compartments.
+Toilets on board aircraft are known by the euphemistic term lavatories.
+That's an even more roundabout way of saying bathroom when no one really bathes in those little compartments.

 |I wash.||Ego lava.|